Efficiently Predicting Mutational Effect on Homologous Proteins by Evolution Encoding: Acknowledgments

 \subsection{Embedding Initialisation}

-\textbf{Protein Sequence Embedding.} Given a \emph{set of proteins} $\mathcal{M} = \{\mathcal{P}_{i}\}_{i = 1, 2, \dots, M}$, we first adopt a (parameter-frozen) PLM model~\cite{RMSOR21,MRVLSR21}\footnote{We do not fine-tune PLM in this paper for efficiency consideration.} as protein sequence encoder to initialise the protein sequence embedding ($\mathbf{H}$) for every protein $\mathcal{P}_i$, which include \emph{macro} (\ie, protein sequence) level information as the primary embedding.
+\textbf{Protein Sequence Embedding.} Given a \emph{set of proteins} $\mathcal{M} = \{\mathcal{P}_{i}\}_{i = 1, 2, \dots, M}$, we first adopt a (parameter-frozen) PLM model~\cite{RMSOR21,MRVLSR21}\footnote{We do not fine-tune PLM in this paper for efficiency consideration.} as protein sequence encoder to initialise protein-sequence embeddings ($\mathbf{H}$) as one $d$-dimensional real-valued vector for every protein $\mathcal{P}_i$, which include \emph{macro} (\ie, protein sequence) level information as the primary embedding.

 where the obtained protein embedding $\mathbf{H} \in \mathbb{R}^{M \times d}$ and $\mathbf{H}_i$ corresponds to each protein $\mathcal{P}_i$.
 Different encoders can extract information on various aspects, however, existing PLM models that rely on MSAs are not sensitive enough to capture the evolution pattern information in homologous protein families~\cite{P13}. \cite{CMCKBEN16} systematically indicate the shortcomings of MSAs on easily neglecting the presence of minor mutations, which can propagate errors to downstream protein sequence representation learning tasks.